kevinlichan/Udacity_Project_Capstone/README.md

 # Special Thanks

-**Udacity** - Thank you to the Udacity Team for a wonderful and challenging course on blockchain!
-It has been both eye-opening and inspiring working with the subject and projects.
+**Udacity** - Thank you to the Udacity Team for a wonderful and challenging course on blockchain!!

 # Project Resources